Amutheezan/amutheezan.github.io/confhl7das.md

 ## **SECTION : 02**

-#### _**Finally With ESB 4.9.0 and DAS**_
+#### **Finally With ESB 4.9.0 and DAS**

 ##### Product required:ESB 4.9.0 and DAS 3.1.0 (not final version)

 For this we don’t have any changes in ESB Side, just we need to edit proxy service parameter values to fit the offset of the DAS server.

-In DAS we need to create a stream named as bam_hl7_data_event_store:1.0.0, using the JSON file available in BAM, toolbox (when we extract hl7.tbox, it opens to a folder called streamDefn, inside that particular JSON file can be obtained).
+In DAS we need to create a stream named as ```bam_hl7_data_event_store:1.0.0```, using the JSON file available in BAM, toolbox (when we extract ```hl7.tbox```, it opens to a folder called ```streamDefn```, inside that particular JSON file can be obtained).
 Then we need to create a receiver based on the streams.
 Then goto Data Explorer and check the result.

 If you tried 1, 2 you won’t get any result set, there are some more things to setup.
-For this, we additionally use HAPI Test Panel which will send HL7 Message to ESB which has port 9292 opened at ESB, then using proxy service it will send details to “```hl7acceptor```”.( this should be initialized by goto ```<ESB-HOME>/samples/axis2Client/``` and try ant hl7accpetor, after replacing a custom ```build.xml``` file.).
+For this, we additionally use HAPI Test Panel which will send HL7 Message to ESB which has port 9292 opened at ESB, then using proxy service it will send details to “```hl7acceptor```”.( this should be initialized by goto ```<ESB-HOME>/samples/axis2Client/``` and try ```ant hl7accpetor```, after replacing a custom ```build.xml``` file.).
 Then the proxy service will publish the data in, out respectively to BAM or ESB based on the configuration you made, and you can observe the result.
 For DAS, we need to Modify stream, in addition to the given JSON file by adding persistent events that we required to view.

 #### **SPECIAL NOTES**